zaiisao/Documentation/en/Agora Platform/security.md

 ### How do I use an Agora SDK to protect my data security?

-To ensure the security of the transmitted data, Agora services provide end-to-end encryption for audio and video data.
+To ensure the security of the transmitted data, Agora services provide the encryption for audio and video data.
 Customers can use AES-128-XTS, AES-128-CFB, AES-256-XTS or other algorithms preset by Agora, or use customized encryption algorithms to achieve encryption, see [Channel Encryption](https://docs.agora.io/en/Interactive%20Broadcast/channel_encryption_android?platform=Android).
 The encryption key is completely generated and distributed by the customer.
 Agora recommends that customers use separate keys for each channel to achieve the highest level of data security.

 ### How does the Agora network respond to DDoS attacks?